 - In a medium bowl, whisk together the flour, cream of tartar, baking soda, and salt and set aside.

 - In a large bowl, using an electric mixer fitted with a paddle or whisk attachment, cream the butter, sugar, and brown sugar on medium-high speed until light and creamy, about 2-3 minutes.
 Then, add the egg and vanilla and mix until well combined, about 1 minute.
 Add the flour mixture and mix on low speed just until combined, about 30-60 seconds.
-It will be a slightly sticky dough.
+It will be a slightly sticky dough (depending on the absorption rate of the flour).
 Cover and chill in the fridge for 2 hours.

 - Preheat the oven to 350°F (175°C).
 Line 2-3 baking sheets with parchment paper and set aside.